KodrAus/eswp/README.md

-eswp
+ESWP
 ====

-Developer-focused Wordpress plugin for integrating Elasticsearch
+A developer-focused Wordpress plugin for integrating Elasticsearch.

+*Getting started

+See the [docs](wiki) for more details.